Grilled Tempeh Salad with Sesame-Ginger Dressing

 - Miso is a fermented soybean paste that adds flavor to dishes like soups, sauces and salad dressings.
 White or sweet miso (Shiromiso), made with soy and rice, is yellow and milder in flavor; use for soup, salad dressings and sauces for fish or chicken.
 It will keep in the refrigerator for at least a year.

 - Tempeh is a chewy, nutty, fermented soybean loaf.
-Find it plain or with added grains.
+Find it near the refrigerated tofu.

 310 calories, 20 g. fat, 0 mg. cholesterol, 560 mg. sodium, 22 g. carbohydrate, 6 g. fiber, 16 g. protein